The Code of Student Conduct

 Disorderly conduct may include but is not limited to:

-- Acting in a manner that threatens, endangers, or harasses others, including but not limited to verbally or in writing;
+- Acting in a way that threatens, endangers, or harasses others, including verbal, written, or any other form of communication;

 - Disrupting, obstructing, or interfering with the activities of others, including university events; or